TareqIbrahim04/To-Do-List-RESTful-Web-App/README.md

 - You can access your to-do’s by using a get request “https://localhost:8081/api/v1/todos” (don’t forget to pass the token as a Bearer Authentication with the request)

+- You can access a specific to-do by using a get request “https://localhost:8081/api/v1/todos/<id>” (don’t forget to pass the token as a Bearer Authentication with the request)

 - You can delete a specific to-do by using a delete request “https://localhost:8081/api/v1/todos/<id>”
 (don’t forget to pass the token as a Bearer Authentication with the request)